brennanashley/lambdalost/_posts/2021-02-27-Portfolio-Project_NBA.md

 ## The Data

 The dataset used was found on Kaggle, published by Omri Goldstein.
+It can be found here: www.kaggle.com/drgilermo/nba-players-stats.
 The data on this file was scraped from basketball-reference.com.
 The dataset contains aggregate individual statistics in the NBA since 1950, 67 seasons, from basic box-score attributes such as points, assists, and rebounds to more advanced money-ball like features such as Value Over Replacement.
 It does not contain data from seasons since 2017.

 ## The Statistics